yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/auction.rst

   Bid guarantee. `Lots.auctions.guarantee` for 2nd and 3rd auctions within the privatization cycle will be calculated auctomatically.

-:registrationFee:
-  :ref:`Guarantee`, required

-  Bid registration fee. `Lots.auctions.registrationFee` for 2nd and 3rd auctions within the privatization cycle will be calculated auctomatically.

 :minimalStep:
   :ref:`value`, required

   The minimal step of the 1st auction. `Lots.auctions.minimalStep` for 2nd and 3rd auctions within the privatization cycle will be calculated auctomatically.

+:registrationFee:

+    Bid registration fee.
+Lots.auctions.registrationFee for 2nd and 3rd auctions within the privatization cycle will be calculated auctomatically.

+    :download:`registrationFee <registrationFee/registrationFee.json>`

 :auctionParameters:
   :ref:`auctionParameters`, optional